-Pursuant to the proposed merger, Youbet stockholders will be entitled to receive a combination of 0.0598 of a share of CDI common stock and \$0.97 in cash, subject to adjustment to ensure that the merger does not require CDI to issue more than 19.6% of the outstanding CDI common stock outstanding as of immediately prior to the effective time of the merger.
+Pursuant to the proposed merger, Youbet stockholders will be entitled to receive a combination of 0.0598 of a share of CDI common stock and \$0.97 in cash for each share of Youbet common stock, subject to adjustment to ensure that the merger does not require CDI to issue more than 19.6% of the outstanding CDI common stock outstanding as of immediately prior to the effective time of the merger.

 The amount of cash and the value and amount of the CDI common stock into which each share of Youbet common stock will be converted will not be known at the time of the special meeting, because the merger will not be consummated until after the special meeting.
-Beginning at 9:00 a.m. on [-], 2010, MacKenzie Partners, Inc., Youbet's proxy solicitor, will make current merger consideration information available at the following toll-free number: (888) 407-8068
+Beginning at 9:00 a.m. on March 30, 2010, MacKenzie Partners, Inc., Youbet's proxy solicitor, will make current merger consideration information available at the following toll-free number: (888) 407-8968